Sankalp-1601/Obstructive-Sleep-Apnea-Detection-System/README.md

 - **Report Generation**: Upon successful detection and classification, users can download a detailed report summarizing their condition and recommended actions.

 ## Future Enhancements
-- **Personalized Recommendations**: Incorporate personalized recommendations based on the user's lifestyle, medical history, and other relevant factors to improve treatment adherence and effectiveness.
+1. **Personalized Recommendations**: Incorporate personalized recommendations based on the user's lifestyle, medical history, and other relevant factors to improve treatment adherence and effectiveness.
-- **Customized OSA Prediction**: Presently, OSA prediction models are based on data from the general population and may not take into account physiologic variations between individuals and other OSAinfluencing variables.
+2. **Customized OSA Prediction**: Presently, OSA prediction models are based on data from the general population and may not take into account physiologic variations between individuals and other OSA-influencing variables.
 It might be possible to create tailored OSA prediction algorithms in the future that use patient-specific data to raise predictive accuracy.
--The disease information section can be regularly updated with the latest research, treatment options, and preventive measures to provide users with the most up-to-date and accurate information.
-Users can have the ability to ask questions, leave comments, or engage in discussions with healthcare professionals or other users to further enhance their understanding and knowledge sharing.
+3. **Continuous Updates**: The disease information section can be regularly updated with the latest research, treatment options, and preventive measures to provide users with the most up-to-date and accurate information.
+4. **User Engagement**: Users can have the ability to ask questions, leave comments, or engage in discussions with healthcare professionals or other users to further enhance their understanding and knowledge sharing.
--Users can have the option to track their test results over time and monitor their progress, enabling them to assess the effectiveness of preventive measures or treatment options.
+5. **Progress Tracking**: Users can have the option to track their test results over time and monitor their progress, enabling them to assess the effectiveness of preventive measures or treatment options.
--The Future enhancements in this project can be endless.
+6. **Endless Possibilities**: The future enhancements in this project can be endless.